SPEECHCOG/VGS_XSL/README.md

 Brent-Siskind corpus is available at
 https://childes.talkbank.org/access/Eng-NA/Brent.html

-Places audio captions (English) database is available at
+Places audio captions (English) are available at
 https://groups.csail.mit.edu/sls/downloads/placesaudio/downloads.cgi

-SPEECH-COCO audio captions are available for download at
+SPEECH-COCO audio captions are available at
 https://zenodo.org/record/4282267#.YCuNc2PkuL4

-MSCOCO images are available for download at
+MSCOCO images are available at
 https://cocodataset.org/#download

 The derived version of "Large-Brent" with utterance-level waveforms with their